Excel IF Function

 - value_if_false - [optional] The value to return when logical_test evaluates to FALSE.

-In the example shown, we want to assign either "Pass" or "Fail" based on a test score.
+In the example shown above, we want to assign either "Pass" or "Fail" based on a test score.
 A passing score is 70 or higher.
 The formula in D6, copied down, is:

 Translation: If the value in C6 is greater than or equal to 70, return "Pass".
 Otherwise, return "Fail".

 The logical flow this formula can be reversed.
 The formula below returns the same result:

 Translation: If the value in C6 is less than 70, return "Fail".
 Otherwise, return "Pass".

 Note: If you are new to the idea of formula criteria, this article explains many examples.